KillyMXI/SoundOnly-Discord-Bot/README.md

 - It might be interesting idea to handle the return channel and allow to use this as a voice gateway.
 It might suffice for voice comms the way it is already.
 But it wasn't my goal, so I leave it for "maybe later";

 - CSCore can be used despite the lack of .NET Core support.
-It doesn't solve the sound issues though (`cscore` branch);
+It doesn't solve the sound issues though (`cscore` branch of this repo);

 - FFmpeg can be used to capture sound in a way similar to playing files.
-It produces somewhat better result than all other attempts so far, but still not perfect.
+It produces somewhat better result than all other attempts so far, but still not usable.

+- New `DSharpPlus.VoiceNext` implementation is fully async and it works against realtime applications.

 ## License